 Blockchain application is new to smart city concept.
 Blockchain technology secures data flow.
 Its integration into smart cities could better connect all city services while boosting security and transparency.
 In some ways, blockchain is expected to influence cities through smart contracts, which help with billing, processing transactions and handling facilities management.
 Smart contracts are self-executing contracts with the terms of the agreement between buyer and seller directly written into lines of code.
 They permit trusted transactions and agreements to be carried out among disparate parties without the need for a mediating third party, making the process safer, cheaper and faster.
 Blockchain can also be used in smart grids to facilitate energy sharing, a concept which is trending these days.

-Watch a video that expounds how technologies help to provide smart solutions to citizens in a smart city.
+Also watch a video that expounds how technologies help to provide smart solutions to citizens in a smart city.